jrmi/react-sync-board/README.md

-# React synced board
+# React sync board

-A react component with realtime synced board.
+A react component with realtime synced board to manipulate things together online.